CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-Look, I am one of those riders who turn on navigation only when on vacation in a destination they don’t know.
-So, I don’t rely on it often.
+Look, I’m one of those riders who only turn on the navigation when on holiday in an unfamiliar destination.
+So I don’t rely on it often.

 You should look elsewhere if you want a bike computer with advanced navigation features (e.g., Wahoo ROAM, BOLT v2, Garmin Edge 530, and above).
 This is because ELEMNT BOLT v1 can’t do full on-device navigation.

 Once you load a route, it will convert it to a set of waypoints on a map.
-So, if you deviate from the route, BOLT won’t recalculate and find a new way.
+So, if you deviate from the route, BOLT won’t recalculate and will find a new way.
 For example, it also can’t take you to the point you select on the map (Take Me To feature) as ROAM.